edbzn/blog/content/blog/introducing-convoyr/index.md

 ---
-title: Introducing Convoyr, reactive HTTP extensions for Angular
+title: Introducing Convoyr, the reactive HTTP extensions for Angular
 date: '2020-05-20T00:00:00.000Z'
 ---

-[Convoyr](https://github.com/jscutlery/convoyr) began with long discussions (and beers) with [@yjaaidi](https://twitter.com/yjaaidi) about the Angular community.
+[Convoyr](https://github.com/jscutlery/convoyr) began with some discussions (and beers) with [@yjaaidi](https://twitter.com/yjaaidi) about the Angular community.
 At this time I was bored at my job and I wanted to push myself more in the open-source.
-We created the JScutlery organization for authoring open-source work and we started to code Convoyr.
+Then we created the JScutlery organization for authoring open-source work and we started to code Convoyr.

 > Convoyr has been built with one goal in mind: helping you to focus on your apps' features instead of the transport layer's boilerplate without any trade-off.